Motivating operation

 Motivating operation (MO) is a behavioristic concept introduced by Jack Michael in 1982.
 It is used to explain variations in the effects in the consequences of behavior.
-Most importantly, an MO affects how strongly the person is reinforced or punished by the consequences of their behavior.
-For example, food deprivation is a motivating operation; if a person is hungry, food is strongly reinforcing, but if a person is satiated, food is less reinforcing.
+Most importantly, an MO affects how strongly the individual is reinforced or punished by the consequences of their behavior.
+For example, food deprivation is a motivating operation; if an individual (human or non-human animal) is hungry, food is strongly reinforcing, but if they are satiated, food is less reinforcing.
 In 2003 Laraway suggested subdividing MOs into those that increase the reinforcing or punishing effects of a stimulus, which are termed establishing operations, and MOs that decrease the reinforcing or punishing effects of a stimulus, which are termed abolishing operations.

 Theory

 The concept of motivating operation deals with the observation that behavior depends not only on the stimuli present in the current situation and the organism's past experience with those stimuli, but also on the organism's recent past history of deprivation, satiation, pain, or other such influences.
 Such a past history can have two effects: it can change the value of a consequence by making it more or less reinforcing, and/or it can change the probability of behaviors that have produced that consequence.
 For example, food deprivation changes the value of food, making it more reinforcing, and it also evokes learned behaviors that have obtained food.
 Likewise, food satiation reduces both the reinforcing effect of food and the probability of food-getting behaviors.

 Note that a motivating operation differs from a discriminative stimulus (Sd).
 A discriminative stimulus signals the availability of reinforcement, while a motivating operation changes the effectiveness of a reinforcer.